Get Approved for up to $35,000 in 3 minutes

 Binance and Filing Taxes

 While Binance does not provide tax documents to help you file your tax returns, they do keep track of all of your transactions.
-You can log into your account at any point and download all of this information easily.
+You can log in to your account at any point and download all of this information easily.
 While it will not contain everything that you need in order to file your taxes, it will provide you with all of your transaction history and anything related to that.

 In order to access this information, you use the Binance Tax Tool.
 It allows you to view and edit your tax report.
 You can then generate your tax report as well.
 This makes it a lot simpler to calculate your liabilities.

-Another important thing to remember about Binance is, that while they do not report all transactions to the Canada Revenue Agency, they do report all transactions over $10,000.
-Any agency that deals with money has to report any transactions over $10,000, so you will notice that they all do it, including crypto.com.
+Another important thing to remember about Binance is that while they do not report all transactions to the Canada Revenue Agency, they do report all transactions over $10,000.
+Any agency that deals with money has to report any transactions over $10,000, so you will notice that they all do it, including Crypto.com.

 Coinbase and Filing Taxes